Mission Plan

 Research Scientist

 Laure Corbari is a marine biologist at the National Museum of Natural History (MNHN) in Paris, France.
-Her field of research is focussed on crustacean biology.
-After a PhD on ostracods and their adaptative and physiological response to oxygenation, she became interested in deep-sea biology and started a 3 years post-doc on hydrothermal vent crustaceans and sunken wood fauna at the University of Liege (Belgium).
-She has studied bacterial symbiotic interactions in decapods, amphipods and isopods from these deep-sea environments.
-In addition to a broad research experience, Laure has participated in multiple oceanographic cruises and has become well experienced in deep-sea expeditions.
-Recently hired by the MNHN, she is initiating new research objectives focussed on population genetics and biogeography of crustaceans from deep-sea ecosystems such as seamounts.
+Her field of research is focused on crustacean biology.
+After earning her PhD on ostracods and their adaptative and physiological response to oxygenation, she became interested in deep-sea biology and started a three-year post-doc project on hydrothermal vent crustaceans and sunken wood fauna at the University of Liege, in Belgium.
+She has studied bacterial symbiotic interactions in decapods, amphipods, and isopods from these deep-sea environments.
+In addition to a broad research experience, Corbari has participated in multiple oceanographic cruises and has become well experienced in deep-sea expeditions.
+Recently hired by the MNHN, she is initiating new research objectives focused on population genetics and biogeography of crustaceans from deep-sea ecosystems such as seamounts.

 Scott C. FranceScott C. France